-The Supervisory Board held twelve meetings over the course of 2014, including seven meetings by telephone conference.
-Nine of these meetings were held in the presence of the Management Board.
+The Supervisory Board held sixteen (16) meetings over the course of 2015, including ten meetings by telephone conference.
+Thirteen (13) of these meetings were held in the presence of the Management Board.
 Almost all meetings were attended by all members.
 None of the members of the Supervisory Board were frequently absent from Supervisory Board meetings.
-The items discussed in the meetings included recurring subjects, such as AMG's financial position, objectives and results, and more specifically the operating cash flow development as well as the net debt situation of the Company, potential acquisitions and divestments, the business plans of AMG Processing, AMG Engineering and AMG Mining segments, capital expenditure programs, succession planning, legal and compliance review, operations review as well as regular review of the strategic objectives and initiatives of the Company and the Company's ongoing actions in the field of corporate social responsibility.
+The items discussed in the meetings included recurring subjects, such as AMG's financial position, objectives and results, and more specifically the operating cash flow development as well as the net debt situation of the Company, potential acquisitions and divestments, review of plans of third parties to invest in the Company, the business plans of AMG Critical Materials and AMG Engineering, capital expenditure programs, succession planning, legal and compliance review, operations review as well as regular review of the strategic objectives and initiatives of the Company and the Company's ongoing actions in the field of corporate social responsibility.
 Financial metrics presented to the Supervisory Board to measure the performance of AMG include net income, earnings per share, EBITDA, financial leverage (net debt to EBITDA), working capital, liquidity, operating cash flow and return on capital employed.
-Furthermore, the Supervisory Board completed its review of the composition of the Supervisory Board and decided to expand the Board from eight to nine members.
-The Supervisory Board further discussed the risks of AMG's business and the assessment by the Management Board of the structure of the internal risk management and control systems, as well as any significant changes thereto.
-Next to the scheduled meetings, the Chairman and other members of the Supervisory Board had regular contact with the Chief Executive Officer and the other members of the Management Board as well as senior executives of the Company throughout the year.
-A particular and recurring item of discussion concerned the relationship and ongoing dialogue with the Company's largest shareholder RWC European Focus Master Inc. ("RWC"), which owns 17.9% of AMG's share capital.
+Furthermore, the Supervisory Board reviewed and amended its Rules of Procedure to improve quality and efficiency of the communication between the Management Board on the one hand, and Supervisory Board members on the other hand.
+The Supervisory Board further discussed the top risks and risk profile of AMG's business and operations and the assessment by the Management Board of the structure of the internal risk management and control systems, as well as any significant changes thereto.
+Besides the scheduled meetings, the Chairman had regular contact with the Chief Executive Officer and the other members of the Management Board as well as senior executives of the Company throughout the year.

+A recurring item of discussion concerned the relationship and ongoing dialogue with the Company's largest shareholder, RWC, until Mr. Soininen joined the Supervisory Board of the Company on May 7, 2015, following the execution of a Relationship Agreement between the Company and RWC on March 7, 2015.
 RWC had made various exchanges with respect to the Company's strategy, corporate governance and remuneration practices during 2014 and early 2015.